 Conferences: SouthEastern Fiber Forum, Western NC 1998, 2009, 2013; Intermountain Weavers Conference, Durango, Colorado 2009; Southeastern Animal Fiber Fair, Fletcher, NC 2011, 2012; Arizona Federation Conference – Fibers Through Time, Tucson, AZ 2014; FL Tropical Weavers’ Conference 2015.
 Contracted to teach at Michigan League of Handweavers’ Conference June 2015 and The Conference of Northern California Handweavers (CNCH) April 2016; MidAtlantic Conference (MAFA) July 2017.

-Guilds: Mary Meigs Atwater Weavers Guild, Las Vegas, Nevada; The Southern Nevada Weavers and Spinners Guild, Salt Lake City, Utah; Chattahoochee Fiber Guild, Atlanta, GA; Peachtree Handspinners, Atlanta, GA; Weaving Guild of Kalamazoo, Kalamazoo, MI; Memphis Handweavers, Memphis, TN; OverMountain Weavers Guild, Kingsport, TN; Telarana Weavers and Spinner Guild, AZ; Palomar Handweavers’ Guild, Escondido, CA; Woodstock Weavers Guild, Woodstock, IL; Harmony Weaver’s Guild, Wilmington, DE; Weavin’ Place – SAORI Style, Folsom, LA; These 3 on schedule for later this year: Greater Lansing Weavers Guild, Lansing, Michigan; Weavers of Orlando, Orlando, FL; Jacksonville Weavers’ Guild, Jacksonville, FL; Seattle Weavers Guild; Central Coast Weavers, CA, Mother Lode Spinners and Weavers, CA, Black Sheep Weavers, CA.
+Guilds: Mary Meigs Atwater Weavers Guild, Las Vegas, Nevada; The Southern Nevada Weavers and Spinners Guild, Salt Lake City, Utah; Chattahoochee Fiber Guild, Atlanta, GA; Peachtree Handspinners, Atlanta, GA; Weaving Guild of Kalamazoo, Kalamazoo, MI; Memphis Handweavers, Memphis, TN; OverMountain Weavers Guild, Kingsport, TN; Telarana Weavers and Spinner Guild, AZ; Palomar Handweavers’ Guild, Escondido, CA; Woodstock Weavers Guild, Woodstock, IL; Harmony Weaver’s Guild, Wilmington, DE; Weavin’ Place – SAORI Style, Folsom, LA; Greater Lansing Weavers Guild, Lansing, Michigan; Weavers of Orlando, Orlando, FL; Jacksonville Weavers’ Guild, Jacksonville, FL; Seattle Weavers Guild; Central Coast Weavers, CA, Mother Lode Spinners and Weavers, CA, Black Sheep Weavers, CA.

 Schools: Penland School of Crafts, Penland, NC; John C. Campbell Folk School, Brasstown, NC; Arrowmont School of Art and Craft, Gatlinburg, TN; Appalachian Center for Crafts, Smithville, TN ; Miami University, CraftSummer, Oxford, OH; Haywood Professional Crafts, Clyde, NC, Peter’s Valley School of Craft.